 LAB - Small work groups for preaching and worship classes only.
 You must choose one to complete your registration for the class.

-LOAN DEFERMENTS/VERIFICATION of ENROLLMENT/VA CERTIFICATION - Office of the Registrar will process forms you receive from your loan company.
+LOAN DEFERMENTS/VERIFICATION of ENROLLMENT/VA CERTIFICATION - Office of the Registrar staff will process forms you receive from your loan company.
 Submit forms to Office of the Registrar.
 We will mail for you.
 We have NO blank forms however for loan deferments.
 VA forms are submitted on behalf of the veteran after the 10th day of the term if the Office of the Registrar has been notified of your VA status.

-MYLUTHERNET - The essential online program that lets you access your courses, unofficial transcript and grades, register for courses, apply for graduation, update your personal information, and a whole lot of other functions.
+MYLUTHERNET - The essential online program that lets you access your courses, unofficial transcript and grades, advising audit, register for courses, apply for graduation, update your personal information, and a whole lot of other functions.
 Must have and must use item for all admitted students.

 OFFICE OF THE REGISTRAR'S WINDOW - Located in the NW Building second level.
 Window hours 8:00-11:00 am; 11:30-Noon; 1:00-3:00 pm.
 Closed Tuesday mornings until 11:00 for staff meeting except during the first week of each term and scheduled registration days.
 Closed Thursdays from January through July 2014 for work on the New Curriculum.
 (Note: Summer and holiday hours may be different, check Registrar's website.)
 Blank forms (Independent Study, Add/Drop slips, etc.) are located in the stand outside the window.
 Completed forms should be placed in the Registrar's mailbox on the first floor of Northwestern Hall when the Registrar's window is closed.

 ONLINE COURSES - Courses designated with a -50 as the section number.
 Limited enrollments.